zenml-io/zenml/docs/book/component-gallery/orchestrators/custom.md

 zenml orchestrator flavor register <path.to.MyOrchestratorFlavor>
 ```

-For example, your flavor class `MyOrchestratorFlavor` is defined in `flavors/my_flavor.py`,
+For example, if your flavor class `MyOrchestratorFlavor` is defined in `flavors/my_flavor.py`,
 you'd register it by doing:

 ```shell